Home » Information » Food and Drink

 Typical Australian Breakfast

 A typical Australian breakfast strongly resembles the typical Western breakfast.
-In the warmer regions, breakfast typically consists of cereals, toast and fruit.
-In the colder regions, you will find the typical English breakfast consisting of fried bacon, egg, sausages, toast with spread or porridge.
-The breakfast drinks of choice include tea, coffee, milk or juice.
+In the warmer regions, breakfast typically consists of cereals (like Weet-bix), toast and fruit.
+In the colder regions, you will find the typical English breakfast consisting of fried bacon, egg, sausages, toast with spread (like Vegemite) or porridge.
+The breakfast drinks of choice include tea, coffee, milk, juice and Milo.

 Typical Australian Dinner